kimpro82/MyBizApps/Shell/CountText/README.md

   Number of words      : 7
   Number of lines      : 2
   ```
-  `That's` seems to be regarded as one words because `'` is not a defined seperator.
+  `That's` seems to be regarded as one words because `'` is not a defined separator.
   </details>